Semi Tourism for ----- Stinking Geniuses

 easiest, and quickest method, but the weather and road grime (salt especially)

-can be harsh on the bike.
+is harsh on the bike.
 I use a platoon system: a good bike for summer, and a

 3. Cross-country skis.
 (Optional.)
 XC skis are pretty handy for beating back cabin fever.